Shanty Bass Logo

 Trev

-About: Trev's a man with both feet firmly on the ground - just don't ask him which direction his toes are pointing in.
-More useful than he appears, an all round good egg, and can always be relied upon to bring the (questionable) banter.
+Trev is a man with both feet firmly on the ground, just don't ask him which direction his toes are pointing.
+More useful than he appears, an all-round good egg, and can always be relied upon to bring the (questionable) banter.

 Likes: Gazing at the Scillies, feather flags, loud shirts